-You need to dig your trench to be about 18 inches deep and 12 inches wide.
-This will encompass the pipe while giving you a little room to work with.
-Feel free to go a few inches deeper, but try not to go deeper than 24in.
+You need to dig your trench 18 inches deep and 12 inches wide.
+This will hold the pipe while giving you room to work with.
+Feel free to go a few inches deeper, but try not to go deeper than two feet.

-As for width, 12 inches is the absolute minimum.
-It’s important not to go narrower than this or else you’ll run into problems later.
-Building a bigger trench won’t cost you anything more, but a smaller one can in the end.
+As for width, 12 inches is the minimum.
+It’s important not to go narrower or else you’ll run into problems.
+Building a bigger trench won’t cost more, but a smaller one can in the end.

 Lining The Trench (Optional)

-This is an optional step, but most experts recommend it.
+This is optional, but most recommend it.
 There’s no reason not to add a fabric liner to the trench before adding the pipe.
 A landscaping fabric will do and will prevent weeds from growing and disrupting the drain.

 Line the entire trench with it, pulling up over the edges.
-You can also wrap the drainpipe with fabric if you want, but only one layer of fabric, or else the water won’t drain properly.
+You can also wrap the drainpipe with fabric if you want, but one layer of fabric, or else the water won’t drain.
 Make sure the landscaping fabric is of good quality.

 Rock Bed For Pipe

 The pipe shouldn’t move much when you press down on it.
 But you also don’t want sharp rocks cutting into a pipe that is thin.
-So check for sharp rocks before pressing down and testing the pipe’s bed.
+Check for sharp rocks before pressing down and testing the pipe’s bed.

 French Drain Installation

 This is the most important step.
-Installing the drain itself.
-You can either use perforated PVC or a drainage pipe that will bend like an accordion.
+Installing the drain.
+You can either use perforated PVC or a drainage pipe that will bend.
 Lay the pipe along the rock bed, making sure it is stable.

-It’s easier to work with a drainage pipe that is flexible than a PVC pipe.
-PVC pipe may be solid, but it needs a solid base too.
-Flexible pipe is, well, more flexible.
-It’s also cheaper, yet not as strong.
-So both options have their pros and cons.
+It’s easier to work with a drainage pipe that is flexible more than a PVC pipe.
+PVC pipe may be solid, but it needs a solid base.
+Flexible pipe is also cheaper, but not as strong.

 Fill With Rocks

-Fill the trench with rocks, covering both sides and the top of the pipe evenly.
+Fill the trench with rocks, covering both sides and the top of the pipe.
 Don’t leave room for movement or the pipe could shift and crack, or create kinks.
-Cover it well, all the way up to the top unless you use the next step.
+Cover it well, all the way to the top unless you use the next step.

 Add Topsoil (Optional)

-If you decide to cover the rocks and make the French drain “invisible” then leave an inch or two for topsoil.
-Add the topsoil to meet the rest of the ground and pack it securely.
+If you cover the rocks and make the French drain “invisible” then leave an inch or two for topsoil.
+Add the topsoil to meet the rest of the ground and pack it tight.
 You can then add grass seed.

 Keep in mind that if you need to do repairs or make changes, it’s better to have gravel to remove rather than grass and topsoil.
 This is why most French drains have a gravel cover instead of a topsoil cover.